 In 2014, WCTE, the region’s PBS station, hosted the Blues & Brews Craft Beer Festival in Cookeville, an event that led to the birth of Cookeville’s first craft brewery.
-The October gathering would prove to be life-changing for Elijah Thomen, Mark Vanderbleak, and Jim Helton, whose craft beer creations proved to be hit at the festival homebrewers’ competition.
+The October gathering would prove to be life-changing for homebrewers turned Red Silo Brewing Co. owners/founders Mark Vanderbleak, Jim Helton, and Elijah Thomen.

 When the trio started exploring possible spaces for their venture, they looked at a building with an attached old, rusty silo.
 Ultimately, they didn’t choose that location, but the name stuck, and they opened Red Silo on the historic Westside in 2016.

 Business has boomed, and the brewery has made a big impression on the area beer scene.
 It’s earned first-place awards at the Nashville Predators Craft Beer Festival, Townsend Craft Beer Festival, and Blues & Brews, where it all got started.

 Non-drinkers and kids, meanwhile, can enjoy homemade craft sodas.
 Owners are also working on expanding the brewery to meet the demands of their distribution in Middle and East Tennessee.

 Hix Farm, located just outside of Gainesboro, TN, has been in JB Young’s family since 1790.
 But when Young, who lives in Colorado with her mom and husband, inherited the Tennessee farm, she wasn’t quite sure what to do with it.

 “At the time, we’d been growing hops in our backyard just for fun, and we had this idea that nobody was growing hops in Tennessee,” she says.
 “So, we had the idea to grow all these ingredients and brew beer.”

 And just like that, the family found a purpose for the old farm.